wolfrust/bannoti/docs/README.md

 3. Unzip the file you just downloaded.
 4. Open a terminal window.
 5. Move into the directory of the files.
+6. Run `pip install -r config/requirements.txt` to install required python modules.
-6. Move into assets/notify/
+7. Move into assets/notify/
-7. Run `cargo build`.
+8. Run `cargo build`.
 This will build the binary.
-8. Run `mv target/debug/notify ..` (Linux) or `move target\debug\notify.exe ..` (Windows)
+9. Run `mv target/debug/notify ..` (Linux) or `move target\debug\notify.exe ..` (Windows)
-9. Move back into the root of the project : `cd ../../`
+10. Move back into the root of the project : `cd ../../`
-10. Delete the assets/notify/ directory : `rm -rf assets/notify/`. **Make sure you type this out carefully, because you don't want to end up deleting the binary you just made.**
+11. Delete the assets/notify/ directory : `rm -rf assets/notify/`. **Make sure you type this out carefully, because you don't want to end up deleting the binary you just made.**

 At this point you can do two things.
 1. Start using Bannoti without compiling bannoti.py : Run `python bannoti.py --yesstartup`, and you're ready.